shaliulab/idtrackerai/docs/source/index.rst

 Welcome to idtracker.ai's documentation!
 =======================================

-idtrackerai allows to track animals in videos realised in laboratory conditions.
+idtracker.ai [1]_ allows to track groups of animals in videos realised in laboratory conditions.

-See *this paper* for details.
+The usage of information from this webpage must reference [1]_:

+  Romero-Ferrero, F., Bergomi, M.G., Hinz, R.C., Heras, F.J.H., De Polavieja, G.G., (2018).
+  idtracker.ai: Tracking all individuals with correct identities in large animal collectives (submitted)

 Contents: